The Future Looks Bright

 What do the lab facilities look like?

 So glad you asked.
-Please take a moment and watch a quick video tour of one of our facilities given by our Associate Director of Education, Donte Lee.
+Please take a moment and watch a quick video tour of one of our facilities.

 Is the Curriculum State and Federally Approved??

 Yes!
-The IEC Chesapeake curriculum is Federally Approved, and recognized by Maryland, D.C., Virginia, Pennsylvania, and New Jersey.
+The IEC Chesapeake curriculum is Federally Approved, and recognized by Maryland, D.C., and Virginia.

 Does an Apprentice get their Journeyman’s License upon completion of the program?